Q -1: What are “Stabilization of Symptoms” in the context of car accident injuries?

 • Miscellaneous hospitalization expenses

-• Lost wages due to injury
+• Lost wages due to injury during the treatment period

 .

-• Compensation for residual disability/permanent injury
+• Pain and Suffering (‘Isha-ryou’) compensation for residual disability/permanent injury

-• Future nursing care fees
+• Future nursing care fees (if applicable)

 .